-The expenditure charged to Premises costs line in the CIES during the year in relation to the property leases was £577,746.43 (2017/18: £579,520).
+The expenditure charged to Premises costs line in the CIES during the year in relation to the property leases was £625,630.74 inclusive of service charges.
+(2018/19 £577,746.43).

 The PCC Group also utilises Multi-Functional Devices (combined photocopier, printer and scanners) through operating leases.
-The PCC Group entered into a new contract with Konica in 2017/18 replacing the previous supplier (Canada Copying).
-Expenditure on these leases (excluding copy charges) during the year was approximately £32,031 (2017/18: £7,551).
+The PCC Group has a contract with Konica Minolta.
+Expenditure on these leases (excluding copy charges) during the year was approximately £40,186 (2018/19 £32,031).

-The tables below show the future current minimum lease payments for both premises and MFDs.
+The tables below show the future current minimum lease payments for both premises and MFDs